How we can help put things right if a financial business has made a mistake or treated you unfairly.

 Find out more about how we can award compensation for financial loss.

 Find out more about when we award compensation for distress or inconvenience and other types of distress or inconvenience.

 The limits that apply

-For complaints referred to us before 1 April 2019, our previous award limits apply
+For complaints referred to us before 1 April 2019, our previous award limit applies:

 We might decide the business should also pay you interest on top of this compensation.